Dashue/dashue.github.io/Snow/_posts/2012/2012-01-25-photoutil-v1-0-0-1-aka-speeding-up-a-c-project.md

 categories: .Net, Opensource, Pet Project
 published: true
 ---

+---excerpt
+My media organizing pet project was running a bit slow.
+This is how I was able to analyze, identify and solve the biggest bottleneck using visual studios performance wizard.
+---end

 I was investigating why my hobby project ["PhotoUtil"](https://github.com/Dashue/MediaOrganizer) was being slow.
 A program that takes a folder with a bunch of photos as inputs, processes the metadata from them, more specifically the date the picture was taken and then organizes them in folders based on this.